 Perform all other acts necessary or appropriate for administration of the affairs and attainment of the CHAPTER’s purpose;

-Exercise and have rights and powers conferred on WESTOP as a non-profit corporation under the California General Non-profit Corporation Law as now in effect or as later amended.
+Exercise and have rights and powers conferred on WESTOP as a non-profit corporation under the California General Non-Profit Corporation Law as now in effect or as later amended.

-Execute all policies established by the CHAPTER;
+Execute all guidelines established by the CHAPTER;

 Maintain physical properties in good repair and operating condition;

-Present to the members on a regular basis, reports reflecting the professional activity of the CHAPTER by its committee.
+Present to the members on a regular basis, reports reflecting the professional activity of the CHAPTER by its committee;

-An Annual Report on the progress made by the CHAPTER shall be given to the members at the final meeting of the year.
+Dispers an Annual Report on the progress made by the CHAPTER shall be given to the members at the final meeting of the year; and;

+Provide duties & expectations to standing committees.

 Section 3.
 Election.
-Term and Qualifications
+Term and Qualifications.

 Election.
 Chapter members at the WESTOP Annual Membership conference shall elect officers from nominations made by members.
-They shall take office at the first CHAPTER meeting held after the conference.
+They shall take office at the first CHAPTER meeting commencing the new fiscal year.

 Term.
-Each officer shall serve a year term.
-Thereafter, three (3) additional one-year terms may be served for of four years.
+Each officer shall serve a year term unless otherwise noted.
+Thereafter, three (3) additional one-year terms may be served for maximum of four years.

 Qualifications.
 Officers shall work in communities served by WESTOP’s purpose.
 They should represent a cross section of the WESTOP community at large.

-All officers with the exception of the are elected on a yearly basis as defined by the fiscal year calendar (July – June ) Elections shall take place at a regularly scheduled meeting of the CHAPTER at which a quorum is present.
+All officers with the exception of the treasurer are elected on a yearly basis as defined by the fiscal year calendar (July – June ).
+Elections shall take place at a regularly scheduled meeting of the CHAPTER at which a quorum is present.

 Section 4.
 Vacancies.
 The CHAPTER President shall make appointment of any given vacancy until the next election.